 Dr. Cavus’s medical career exceeds 30 years and includes more than two decades in clinical research specializing in neurological, psychiatric, and rare/orphan disorders.
 Prior to joining Worldwide, Dr. Cavus, an expert in basic and translational medicine neuroscience expertise, held positions of increasing responsibilities in protocol and safety oversight at Pfizer, Bristol-Myers Squibb, and Alexion.
 She has been a grant reviewer for the U.S. National Institute on Drug Abuse for the past five years and is an adjunct professor at Yale University.
 Dr. Cavus earned her Ph.D. in neuroscience from Northeastern Ohio College of Medicine/Kent State University.
 She’s received awards from Pfizer, Yale University, and the U.S. National Institutes of Health and is credited with more than 50 publications and presentations.

-5 Ways to Adapt Your Neurodegenerative Disease Trial to the World of COVID-19
+How To Adapt Your Neurodegenerative Disease Trial To The COVID-19 Pandemic

 Our team of experts has undisputed experience in translating preclinical findings into thoughtful, efficient clinical development in a variety of therapeutic areas, including central and peripheral nervous system disorders.
 We provide a solid foundation in imaging technology and novel measurement tools, as well as the most imaginative minds in the business for study design and recruitment, to extract valuable data from practical, well-run programs.